TVke/react-native-tailwindcss/README.md

 # react-native-tailwindcss
-## A react native style system based on TailwindCSS
+## A react native styling system, based on [TailwindCSS](https://tailwindcss.com/docs/what-is-tailwind/)

-Easily apply styles to react native components in a [tailwindCSS]("https://tailwindcss.com/docs/what-is-tailwind/")-like fashion.
+Easily apply styles to react native components in a <a href='https://tailwindcss.com/docs/what-is-tailwind/'>tailwindCSS</a>-like fashion.
 The utility classes are transformed to object valid names and are all children from an object `t` or `tw`.

 ```js